 What is your favorite room in the house and why?

-How easy is it to meet other moms in your community?
+How easy or difficult is it to meet other moms in your community?

 What’s your philosophy on “eating your vegetables”?

 There are days where we don’t get any!
 BUT, I will say, my saving grace for a sometimes fickle toddler is a morning smoothie of banana pureed with spinach.
 He LOVES it and then I feel like I can put my feet up and not force the issue the rest of the day!
 With that said, my kids are all great eaters–William and Lindsey LOVE my brussels sprouts (I am heavy on the butter and salt!) and they also ask for seconds of salad!
 So, I’m pretty lucky in that respect.

 If you could travel anywhere in the world where would you go and who would you bring along?